 Other than the routine transmission of administrative and personnel files, District employees are prohibited from assisting a school employee, contractor, or agent in obtaining a new job if the individual knows, or has probable cause to believe, that such school employee, contractor, or agent engaged in sexual misconduct regarding a minor or student in violation of the law and such school employee, contractor, or agent does not meet the exceptions outlined in 20 U.S.C. § 7926.

+Disclosure of Disciplinary Action

+If requested by a school district, public school, or nonpublic school regarding an applicant for a position, the district that employs or previously employed the applicant shall disclose any disciplinary action, and any resulting resignation or termination, related to abusive conduct while the applicant was employed by the district in accordance with KRS 160.380.
+This also applies to a school district, public school, or nonpublic school located in a member state of the Interstate Teacher Mobility Compact.

+The District considering the applicant for employment shall, if the application is for a certified position, request information from the Education Professional Standards Board (EPSB) related to pending and resolved disciplinary action against the applicant involving abusive conduct.
+The EPSB shall provide the requested information, if applicable, within ten (10) working days.

+If there is a finding of abusive conduct regarding an applicant, the applicant shall be:

+Ineligible for hire by the District; and

+Subject to dismissal or termination if the applicant is hired by the District or is a current employee of the District.

 PERSONNEL AF03.11